-Approximately 42% of gross patient service revenue is from participation in the Medicare program for the years ended June 30, 2017 and 2016.
-Approximately 21% of gross patient service revenue is from participation in the state-sponsored Medicaid program for the years ended June 30, 2017 and 2016.
+Approximately 43% and 42% of gross patient service revenue is from participation in the Medicare program for the years ended June 30, 2018 and 2017, respectively.
+Approximately 20% and 21% of gross patient service revenue is from participation in the state-sponsored Medicaid program for the years ended June 30, 2018 and 2017, respectively.